 Behavior trees are a popular AI technique used in many games.
 Halo 2 was the first mainstream game to use behavior trees and they started to become more popular after a detailed description of how they were used in Halo 2 was released.
 Behavior trees are a combination of many different AI techniques: hierarchical state machines, scheduling, planning, and action execution.
 One of their main advantages is that they are easy to understand and can be created using a visual editor.
 Some would even say that they are the cornerstone of modern AI:

 At the simplest level behavior trees are a collection of tasks.
 There are four different types of tasks: action, conditional, composite, and decorator.
 Action tasks are probably the easiest to understand in that they alter the state of the game in some way.
 Conditional tasks test some property of the game.
-For example, in the tree above the AI agent has two conditional tasks and two action tasks.
+For example, in the tree below the AI agent has two conditional tasks and two action tasks.
 The first two conditional tasks check to see if there is an enemy within sight of the agent and then ensures the agent has enough bullets to fire his weapon.
 If both of these conditions are true then the two action tasks will run.
 One of the action tasks shoots the weapon and the other task plays a shooting animation.
 The real power of behavior trees comes into play when you form different sub-trees.
 The two shooting actions could form one sub-tree.
 If one of the earlier conditional tasks fails then another sub-tree could be made that plays a different set of action tasks such as running away from the enemy.
 You can group sub-trees on top of each other to form a high level behavior.

 Composite tasks are a parent task that hold a list of child tasks.
 From the above example, the composite tasks are labeled sequence and parallel.
 A sequence task runs each task once until all tasks have been run.
 It first runs the conditional task that checks to see if an enemy is within sight.
 If an enemy is within sight then it will run the conditional task that checks to see if the agent has any bullets left.
 If the agent has enough bullets then the parallel task will run that shoots the weapon and plays the shooting animation.
 Where a sequence task executes one child task at a time, a parallel task executes all of its children at the same time.